Origin of the Moon: Derivatives of the hypothesis

 Although the giant-impact hypothesis explains many aspects of the Earth–Moon system, there are still a few unresolved problems, such as the Moon's volatile elements not being as depleted as expected from such an energetic impact.

 Another issue is lunar and Earth isotope comparisons.
 In 2001, the most precise measurement yet of the isotopic signatures of Moon rocks was published.
 Surprisingly, the Apollo lunar samples carried an isotopic signature identical to Earth rocks, but different from other Solar System bodies.
 Because most of the material that went into orbit to form the Moon was thought to come from Theia, this observation was unexpected.
 In 2007, researchers from Caltech showed that the likelihood of Theia having an identical isotopic signature as the Earth is very small (less than 1 percent chance).
 Published in 2012, an analysis of titanium isotopes in Apollo lunar samples showed that the Moon has the same composition as Earth, which conflicts with the Moon forming far from Earth's orbit.

 Merger of two planets

-To help resolve these problems, a new theory published in 2012 posits that two bodies—each five times the size of Mars—collided, then recollided, forming a large disc of mixed debris that eventually formed Earth and the Moon.
-The paper was called “Forming a Moon with an Earth-like composition via a Giant Impact”, by R. M. Canup.
+To help resolve these problems, a hypothesis published in 2012 posits that two bodies—each five times the size of Mars—collided, then recollided, forming a large disc of mixed debris that eventually formed Earth and the Moon.